 Autonomy is an important element of professional identity and strength in clinical practice.
 Professional independence in nursing has been defined as the ability to make independent decisions based on comprehensive knowledge, clinical specialization and evidence-based practice (1).
 Limiting the autonomy of nurses can limit their ability to make decisions which lead to moral distress (2).
 Nurses face with many challenges that lead to work pressure, including invasive procedures, patients' conditions, resuscitation, working with incompetent personnel and polices that would be in conflict with patients' needs (3).

 Moral distress may perceived as a type of discomfort that affects mind, body, and interpersonal relationships in the workplace.
 This tension is a result of conflict between belief and action (4).
-From Jampton's viewpoint, moral tension is a condition that when a person knows what is right to do, but is prevented from doing it and feels incapable of doing it (5). nStudies show that 80% of nurses experience moderate to high levels of moral stress in their working environments (1, 6).
-In a study by Corley 15% of the nurses left the profession because of moral tension (6).
+From Jampton's viewpoint, moral tension is a condition that when a person knows what is right to do, but is prevented from doing it and feels incapable of doing it (5).
+Or in practical definition moral distress is a painful feeling that occurs when nurses are confronted with an action that morally is appropriate, but because of instructional polices cannot do it.
+Studies show that 80% of nurses experience moderate to high levels of moral distress in their working environments (1, 6).
+In a study by Corley 15% of the nurses left their profession because of moral tensions (6).

 Common causes of moral distress in nurses include: work pressure, high demands of patients and their families, unnecessary tests for patients and decision making in the last stages of life (1, 7).
 Moral tensions can have various adverse consequences both for nurses and patients, including loss of self-esteem, disappointment in professional life, reduced job satisfaction, burn-out, and even abandoning a nursing career (8, 9).

-In this regard, Papathanassoglou et al. in 2012 showed an inverse relationship between the level of professional independence and the moral stress of nurses in intensive care wards [2].
-Ando and Kawano in 2016 found that the moral stress of psychiatric nurses was inversely related to their job satisfaction (10).
-Also Jacobson et al. in a study around effects of moral emotional traits on workplace bullying in MBA students found that moral emotional traits may be useful to consider in personnel selection (11).(3)(12)
+In this regard, Papathanassoglou et al. in 2012 showed an inverse relationship between the level of professional independence and the moral distress of nurses in intensive care wards [2].
+Ando and Kawano (2016) found that the moral distress of psychiatric nurses was inversely related to their job satisfaction (10).
+Also Jacobson et al. in a study around effects of moral emotional traits on workplace bullying in MBA students found that moral emotional traits may be useful to consider in personnel selection (11).
+Besides above factors, other factors such as age (3), work experience and etc. (12) has been evaluated as effective factors on emotional distress.

-(13)Nevertheless,
+There has to be a professional way of dealing with professional dilemmas (13).
+Despite a few studies has paid on this subject in different countries and units, little is known about moral distress in nursing working in the Emergency Departments (ED).

-(14)here has been little evidences of the relationship between nurses' professional independence and moral distress in emergency nurses.
+Emergency nurses are exposed to more psychological and moral stresses due to the stressful atmosphere caused by direct exposure of patients and their relatives to staff and acute problems of the patients (14).
+But there has been little evidences of the relationship between nurses' professional independence and moral distress in emergency nurses.

 In this study, we hypothesized that professional independence has correlation with moral distress in emergency nurses.
 So, this study conducted to examine the relationship between professional independence and moral distress of nurses working in emergency departments.